rimas-kudelis/Payum/docs/symfony/encrypt-gateway-configs-stored-in-database.md

 ### The manual way

-You should tell to Symfony how to encrypt/decrypt your gateway configuration when you use your `PaypalGatewayConfigType` form type (previously done in [Configure gateway in backend](./configure-payment-in-backend.md)).
+You should tell to Symfony how to encrypt/decrypt your gateway configuration when you use your `PayPalGatewayConfigType` form type (previously done in [Configure gateway in backend](./configure-payment-in-backend.md)).

 For that, you have two solutions:
-  1. update your `PaypalGatewayConfigType` form type
+  1. update your `PayPalGatewayConfigType` form type
-  2. create a [Form Type Extension](https://symfony.com/doc/current/form/create_form_type_extension.html) that will modify your `PaypalGatewayConfigType` form type
+  2. create a [Form Type Extension](https://symfony.com/doc/current/form/create_form_type_extension.html) that will modify your `PayPalGatewayConfigType` form type

 The second solution is better, because if you have a form type for a second gateway (for example [Stripe.js](../index.md#stripe)), you won't have to duplicate your logic in your `StripeGatewayConfigType` form type.